Shell

 By default the command doesn’t inherit any environment variables from the updatecli process.
 The motivation is to avoid environment variable leak into the command.

-To specify an environment variable, you can use one of the following example:
+To specify an environment variable, you can use one of the following examples:

 scenario1: